johnrm174/model-railway-signalling/README.md

 'test_semaphore_example.py' - effectively the same example as above, but using sempahore signals.
            Includes DCC Mapping examples for the Semaphore signals (different to colour lights).

-'test_approach_control.py' - an example of using "approach control" for automation of junction signals.
-This
+'test_approach_control.py' - an example of using "approach control" for junction signals.
+Signals subject
-           is where a signal displays a more restrictive aspect (either red or yellow) when a lower-speed divergent route is set, forcing the approaching train to slow down and be prepared to stop.
+           to "approach control" display a more restrictive aspect (either red or yellow) when a lower-speed divergent route is set, forcing the approaching train to slow down and be prepared to stop.
 As the train approaches, the signal is "released", allowing the train to proceed past the signal and onto the divergent route.
 For Colour light signals, examples of "Approach on Red" and "Approach on Yellow" are provided (for "Approach on yellow", the signals behind will show the correct flashing yellow aspects.
-For Semaphore signals, an example of using approach control for semi-automating all the home signals within a block section is provided
+For Semaphore signals, an example of using approach control for semi-automating all the home signals within a block section is provided.

 'test_networking_1/2.py' - an example of how to network multiple signalling applications (potentially hosted
            on seperate computers) together via an external MQTT broker.
-This demonstrates how signal states, "signal passed" events and track occupancy sections can be shared between applications
+This demonstrates how signal states, "signal passed" events and track occupancy information can be shared between applications.

 'test_harman-signalist_sc1.py'- developed primarily for testing using the Harmann Signallist SC1 decoder.
            Enables the various modes to be selected (includes programming of CVs) and then tested.
 I used